 If you are a British Citizen, you can legally change your name or that of your child by "executing" a Deed Poll i.e. signing a document in front of witnesses, who also sign it.
-Citizens of other nationalities will need to ask their embassy what they need to do to change their name.
+If you are a citizen of another nationality, you will need to ask your embassy what you need to do to change your name.

 Within Guernsey, an advocate can prepare a Deed Poll for you and register it with the Royal Court (this is equivalent to enrolling it with the Royal Courts of Justice in London).
 The Greffe will hold a copy of your Deed Poll in a register in the strong room, from where it can be viewed by anyone (doing family history research, for example).

 If you get married, you can retain your previous name, take on the last name of your husband or wife or use both of your previous last names double-barreled.
 Your marriage certificate can be used to prove whichever of these options you have chosen.

 If you get divorced, you will need to execute a Deed Poll to be able to prove that you have chosen to no longer use the name you used while you were married.

 There isn't one single public register that contains a list of all name changes.

 If you do change your name for any reason, you will need to inform the Revenue Service, who will pass the information on to the teams that administer Income Tax, Social Security Contributions, Benefits and Pensions.
 You will also need to replace your passport with one issued in your new name and update your driving licence, if you have one.
 You may also need to apply for a new Resident Certificate/Employment Permit (Right to Work), if you have one of those.
 Here is a list of the other States of Guernsey provided services you may need to update: